Mjz86/c_colon/mcc.md

    2. B will not change until the scope ends.

-   3. we can assume that each time    we access a copy of B , that its as if we triviality relocated it from the original.
+   3. we can assume that each time    we access a copy of B , that its as if we trivially relocated it from the original.

    4. its as if we propagate a const reference borrow without the stable address

-   5. the callee will not drop the exclusive in prameters  in any code path.
+   5. the callee will not drop the exclusive in parameters  in any code path.